 He was enraged yet denied what he knew to be true.
 He had been defeated.
 But he could control these farm boys.
 He might not be able to win, but he could inflict damage.

 Despite brutal efforts to clear the field, there were hundreds of local farmers just out of range of the main battle.
 They were all armed crudely, with scythes and forks.
 These were a slight deterrent to a knight, but no one mistook them for participants as long as they did not get in the way.
 When the Mayenne boys, who were local, stormed the south east tower a wail went up and a dozen women ran in to the battle field shouting, “Stop!
 This is madness!
 Run!”
 Several were immediately trampled by mistake, the rest stopped and carefully began to retreat.
 Except for one lithe young woman with golden red hair who ran through the entire tumult unscathed, and stopped beside the one man from the London companies who had resisted his will.

-Robert tried to control this couple, but the effort caused the rest of the attacking men to waver and fall back – or down, if on ladders and turrets.
+John tried to control this couple, but the effort caused the rest of the attacking men to waver and fall back – or down, if on ladders and turrets.
 Robert gave up trying to control them, but remembered what they looked like, because they were either haffen-aelf or saint, either way an enemy.

 For all other men, if they had a single breath in them he could propel them.
 So most of the three companies made it to the crown of the towers that controlled the south-east gate even though they were mostly dead.
 Soldiers were pierced by quivers of arrows in each limb